-Crack Shots are an indispensable par of the Daily Work Army.
+Crack Shots indispensable part of the Daily Worker Army.

-We have many, operating daily in the trenches outposts of the class war.
+We have many, operating daily in the trenches and outposts of the class war.

 Who are these crack shots?
-They are the comrades who kn how to hit the ma every time.

-They are the trained fighter? who, in their d task of winning new readers for the Daily Worker, carry conviction.
-They know just 1. to approach the timid, the idealist, the fighter, the hundred percent American. the foreign born worker, the trade unionist, the unorganized, an all the various shades and categories found among the works of this country.
+They are the comrades who know how to hit the mark, every time.
+They are the trained fighters who, in their daily task of winning new readers for the Daily Worker, carry conviction.
+They know just how to approach the timid, the idealist, the fighter, the hundred percent American, the foreign born worker, the trade unionist, the unorganized, and all the various shades and categories found among the workers of this country.
 The sharpshooters know just what argument to use, just what method of approach is most effective.
-Daily these traine marksmen pick o the enemies' best troops. and win for the ...
-Daily Worker Arm the best ifghters and the leading spirits of the working class.
-Upon these crack shots depends the succe of the drive for Five Thousand New Readers for the Daily Worker.
-Our army must develop thousands of these crack shots. trained by a weak of experience contact with the workers.
+Daily these trained marksmen pick off the enemies' best troops, and win for the Daily Worker Army the best ifghters and the leading spirits of the working class.
+Upon these crack shots depends the success of the drive for Five Thousand New Readers for the Daily Worker.
+Our army must develop thousands of these crack shots, trained by a wealth of experience contact with the workers.
 Be a Daily Worker crack shot.
 Start your training now.